GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 As per the current state, gt4py can execute iterator IR by generating Python code from it which is loaded back as a module.
 Additionally, gt4py can also emit equivalent C++ code from iterator IR.
 The integration of the compiled backends focuses on compiling the emitted C++ code and calling it from Python, effectively executing iterator IR live by translating it to machine code.

 The process of executing ITIR this way consists of the following steps:
-1. Generate ITIR
-2. Generate C++ code equivalent (*fencil code*) to ITIR
+1. Generate C++ code equivalent (*fencil code*) to ITIR
-3. Generate C++ code that wraps the fencil code and can be accessed from Python (*binding code*)
+2. Generate C++ code that wraps the fencil code and can be accessed from Python (*binding code*)
-4. Compile the fencil and binding codes into machine code (a dynamically linked library)
+3. Compile the fencil and binding codes into machine code (a dynamically linked library)
-5. Load the dynamic library into Python and extract the interfaces as Python objects
+4. Load the dynamic library into Python and extract the interfaces as Python objects
-6. Call the interfaces from Python with the fencil's arguments
+5. Call the interfaces from Python with the fencil's arguments

 ## Python bindings for C++ code